Pelv/frontlog/README.md

 Simple yet complex styled console.logs library.
 Just vanilla JS, no dependencies.

 ## Introduction
-This library has been created for front-end devs and works smootly with the inspector.
+This library has been created for front-end devs and works smoothly with the inspector.
 The other libraries i found online have too many features and most of them are made to be used with node.js.
-Instead, i wanted a library easy-to-use and easy-to-write that helps out front-end team chatch only the needed console.log at the right time.
+Instead, i wanted a library easy-to-use and easy-to-write that helps out front-end team catch only the needed console.log at the right time.
 When a lot of people works on an application (i.e. a React App) there can be a lot of console.logs that comes from other components that doesn't help you debug.

 #### **Features**:
-- Tags for console.log (aka prefefix) to easly chatch where the log is coming from or to search / filter them;
+- Tags for console.log (aka prefix) to easily catch where the log is coming from or to search / filter them;
 - Multiple logs in one call;
 - Easy to write console groups;
 - Console types (ok, error, warn, info);
-- General config, such as: tags filtering (allow only some tags), deactive console logs (for production servers), console.group collapse when tot logs has to be sent.
+- General config, such as: tags filtering (allow only some tags), disable console logs (for production servers), console.group collapse when tot logs has to be sent.

 ## How to use
-This library works without dependecies and can be used without init or stuff...
+This library works without dependencies and can be used without init or stuff...
 It just works right out of the box

 #### **Install**